 - High-quality risk management tools provided – these include guaranteed stop and the ability to trail stop orders

-- Plus500 offers over 2,500 financial trading instruments for leverage trading (Forex, shares, commodities, options, cryptocurrencies)
+- Plus500 offers over 2,500 financial trading instruments for leverage trading (CFDs on Forex, shares, commodities, options, cryptocurrencies)

 - Offers guaranteed stop order – this puts a limit on potential losses and the function is not currently available with all CFD brokers

 Plus500 is the main sponsor of Atletico de Madrid, after getting involved with the team in 2015.
 They have chosen to sponsor a team with a long track of being a winner, to match Plus500’s longstanding leadership.

 “We are proud to be aligned with such a famous football club which strives for success, with talented players, strong heritage and a long track record of being a winner.”